 C# is primarily used for Windows applications in the .NET Framework.
 Learning C# is easy if you have experience in C, C++, or Java.
 The syntax is similar.
-It's popularity has been increasing as C# is used for third-party apps on Windows 8 or Windows Phone.
+It's

 Objective-C

 Objective-C is primarily used for Apple's operating systems, OSX (for Macs) and iOS (for iPhone and iPad).
 If you are looking to develop for Mac, Objective-C is the way to go.
 Apple provides lots of support for learning Objective-C through their developer program.